EnergyEconomyDecoupling/PFUPipeline/.github/CONTRIBUTING.md

-# Contributing to `PFUDatabase`
+# Contributing to `PFUPipeline`

-This document outlines how to propose a change to the `PFUDatabase` package.
+This document outlines how to propose a change to the `PFUPipeline` package.

 ## Fixing typos